venkatapathy/ocr-editor/README.md

 **change the path to input and output directories where the pdf and ocr files  as before**

 `python pdf_to_tesseract_ocr.py` and follow the program flow

+### Possible Errors while running the tool:

+1. If you have the error while running mongodb and the error says mongodb.config is not found then change the name of the file mongod.config to mongodb.config in the etc directory.
+This usually happens if you install mongodb via **sudo apt-get instal**.
+L
+2. Now after installing mongodb successful, run mongo on terminal and note down the port number, for instance if the address is **mongodb://127.0.0.1:27017** the port number is 27017.
+By default this should be the port number on which mongodb is running but its okay if the port number is different.
+3. Now copy this port number and add to his address to “mongodb://localhost:[Port Number]/sandhi-books”, without the brackets.
+Now go to sandhiserver/config/appconfig.py and paste this address after ‘host’.
+4. Change the path of input and output directories that you created in appconfig.py file.
+Don’t forget the / at the end.
+Note that the path to directories should be complete and not any relative path.
+5. Now open another window/lab in terminal and after activating your venv go to pycodes directory and run pytesseract_txt_ocr file in your text editor and change the default input and output directories in that file.
+These should be the same as that in the appconfig.py file.
+6. In your browser where the web app is running go to address localhost:5000/cli and add a book in your input directory.
+Confirm by CDing into your input directory and you’ll notice a randomly named pdf.
+If yes, then everything is fine.
+7. If you get a weird html error in red while adding the book then mostly you have not added REACTAPP in your PATH.
+To add in your path run ‘export REACT_APP_SERVER_URL=http://localhost:5000’.
+Again start the server run this command and then run npm start.
+8. Now run the file in pycodes in your terminal by executing python3 pytesseract_pdf_to_txt.py.